spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that the GPU is offloading a substantial amount of processing actions related to video performance/quality from the CPU.
 If CPU consumption is high and this value is null, it is likely that hardware acceleration has been disabled for this VM.

-**Resolving high Video Encoder %:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Video Encoder %:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider increasing the size of the VM to one with a larger amount of GPU allocated.

 #### Session Host Services